mattdesl/canvas-sketch/docs/hot-reloading.md

 ```

 For example, if you are using ThreeJS you can use `renderer.dispose()` to clean up its WebGL context during unload.

+If you aren't using `--hot`, the browser will clean up the resources, timers and events for you upon reloading the page.
+However, unloading is still good practice if you want your sketch to be entirely self-contained and reusable.

 ## Multiple Sketches